Iainmon/isip/README.md

-# ISIP Iain's Serial Instruction Protocall
+# ISIP Iain's Serial Instruction Protocol

 A simple way for data to be sent across 2 pins with 2 different devices running at different speeds.
 See data_transmission_example.txt for a refference of what the message timeline looks like.
 The clock pin will negate it's value for every bit sent.